 Swan House, Hastings, a half-timbered B&B on a quiet cul-de-sac in the Old Town, has been a Guide favourite for many years.
 Presided over for the past 14 years by the most welcoming of hosts, Brendan McDonagh, it is a historic house that combines style with comfort.
 Reports from readers this year have been so glowing, not least about the breakfast (kippers, fresh orange juice and smoked salmon), that the Guide’s editorial team decided to award it a César as B&B of the Year.

 I wouldn’t normally dream of breaking the news on our César awards, which are embargoed to coincide with publication of the new 2021 edition in the first week of October.
 But I have just received an email from Brendan saying that he and his partner Lionel Copley have decided to stop trading.
 Sad news both for us and for the Guide’s readers.
 So why am I writing about Swan House’s award?
-I suppose, to be disingenuous, it is in the hope that the news of its well-deserved César and the accompanying national and regional will persuade Brendan and Lionel to keep going.
+I suppose, to be disingenuous, it is in the hope that the news of its well-deserved César and the accompanying national and regional publicity will persuade Brendan and Lionel to keep going.
 In the meantime, I recommend that you try to reserve a room before the planned closure date at the end of October.
 If you are successful, you will have a great time.

-Th extent of the destruction the Covid-19 virus has wrecked on the hospitality industry is shown by the latest figures.
+The extent of the destruction the Covid-19 virus has caused the hospitality industry is shown by the latest figures.
 Sales across the sector plummeted 87% in the second quarter of the year, equivalent to nearly £30bn in lost revenue, according to the UKHospitality Tracker.
 It is worth bearing these figures in mind when you are presented with a bill at the end of your stay which does not take into account the cut in VAT from the 20% standard rate to a temporary 5%, announced by the government on July 8th.